It's working. Lots of people have said they came to Fireborn expressly to buy locally made products and support local business. THANK YOU!

 How do simple beautiful objects bind us together?

-Because objects obviously made and touched over time by one human, especially objects transferred to another human-being, sometimes passed down form one generation to another, connect us to family and community and culture.
+Because objects obviously made and touched over time by one human, especially objects transferred to another human-being, sometimes passed down from one generation to another, connect us to family and community and culture.

 Dear Fireborn, Mr. Vito and everyone there in PA,